 Richard H. Collin Collection

-Although not found in the actual culinary collection, the books donated in memory of Richard H. Collin by Phyllis Mayronne and Michael Ledet can be found throughout the Nadine Vorhoff library and can be checked out as well.
+Although not a part of the actual culinary collection, the books donated in memory of Richard H. Collin by Phyllis Mayronne and Michael Ledet can be found among the Vorhoff's collections.
 The most famous book Collin wrote was The New Orleans Underground Gourmet, establishing him as the first New Orleans restaurant critic.

 More about our Culinary Collection